carbon-design-system/design-system-website/src/content/components/select/style.md

 ### States

 **Open:** Style determined by browser

 **Disabled:** 50% opacity

-**Help:** Tool tip should be left aligned with the text field box and underlined to indicate a link.
+**Help/More Info:** A Tooltip should appear when the user clicks the "More Info" link.
+The Tooltip indicator should be left aligned with the Select and underlined.

 ![Open, disabled, and more information/help state examples for Select](images/select-style-3.png) _Examples of open, disabled, and help Select states_